BA (Psychology, McGill)

 3. "Christian Zheng Sheng College program evaluation study"

 We are conducting an ongoing, multiwave longitudinal study of Zheng Sheng's school-based rehabilitation program.
 We are examining a number of psychosocial factors that contribute to changes in drug-related cognition, attitude, and behaviors, and positive development in general.
-Thus far, four waves of data have been collected.
 Students will help with data collection, data entry, and model development.

 4. “Psychotherapy and psychoeducation smartphone apps development"